 Whatever the size of your business, if you operate as a partnership or LLP you should have a members’ or partnership agreement in place to protect all parties.
 Our team are happy to help with this and offer regular reviews to ensure you’re fully compliant with the latest changes in the law.
 We’re also on hand with practical solutions and advice should any issues occur during the lifetime of the partnership or LLP.

-The Partnership Act 1890 defines a partnership “as the relation which exists between persons carrying on a business in common with a view to profit”.
 Consequently, whether a partnership exists is a matter of fact.
-Merely labelling a business relationship a “partnership” does not create a partnership in law if there is no business being carried on “in common with a view to profit”.
+Simply using the term ‘partnership’ does not establish a legal partnership unless there is a joint business activity conducted with the intention of making a profit.”.
 A partnership comes into existence through a continuing relationship.
 The courts will consider the substance of the arrangements and not just the stated intentions of the parties when considering whether a partnership is in existence.

 Partnership agreements – unincorporated partnerships